AAGiron/tls-handshake-analyzer/README.md

 Execute like this: `python3 tlspktreader.py --pcap ../captures/tls13-rfc8446.pcap`

 It will give a report showing the information (focusing on costs) of some TLS handshake objects.

+Make sure you have full permissions in the capture file.